-- 86. The researchers noted that GBH use has increased approximately 100-fold since the 1970s.
-Further, far from posing a limited hazard to vertebrates, as previously believed, two decades of evidence demonstrated that "several vertebrate pathways are likely targets of action, including hepatorenal damage, effects on nutrient balance through glyphosate chelating action and endocrine disruption."53 - 87.
-The paper attributes uncertainties in current assessments of glyphosate formulations to the fact that "[t]he full list of chemicals in most commercial GBHs is protected as 'commercial business information,' despite the universally accepted relevance of such information to scientists hoping to conduct an accurate risk assessment of these herbicide formulations."
-Further, the researchers argue, "[t]he distinction in regulatory review and decision processes between 'active' and 'inert' ingredients has no toxicological justification, given increasing evidence that several so-called 'inert' adjuvants are toxic in their own right."54 - 88.
-Among various implications, the researchers conclude that "existing toxicological data and risk assessments are not sufficient to infer that GBHs, as currently used, are safe."
+88. The researchers noted that GBH use has increased approximately 100-fold

+89. The paper attributes uncertainties in current assessments of glyphosate formulations to the fact that "[t]he full list of chemicals in most commercial GBHs is protected as 'commercial business information,' despite the universally accepted relevance of such information to scientists hoping to conduct an accurate risk assessment of these herbicide formulations."
+Further, the researchers argue, "[t]he distinction in regulatory review and decision processes between 'active' and 'inert' ingredients has no toxicological justification, given increasing evidence that several so-called 'inert' adjuvants are toxic in their own right."57

+90. Among various implications, the researchers conclude that "existing toxicological data and risk assessments are not sufficient to infer that GBHs, as currently used, are safe."
 Further, "GBH-product formulations are more potent, or toxic, than glyphosate alone to a wide array of non-target organisms including mammals, aquatic insects, and fish."
 Accordingly, "risk assessments of GBHs that are based on studies quantifying the impacts of glyphosate alone underestimate both toxicity and exposure, and thus risk."
-The paper concludes that this "shortcoming has repeatedly led regulators to set inappropriately high exposure thresholds."
+The paper concludes that this "shortcoming has repeatedly led regulators to set inappropriately high exposure thresholds."58 on avoiding fraud."
+In the researchers' view, "[s]cientists independent of the registrants should conduct regulatory tests of GBHs that include glyphosate alone, as well as GBHproduct formulations."59 toxicology testing programs:

-- 89. The researchers also critique the current practice of regulators who largely rely on "unpublished, non-peer reviewed data generated by the registrants" but ignore "published research because it often uses standards and procedures to assess quality that are different from those codified in regulatory agency data requirements, which largely focus on avoiding fraud."
-In the researchers' view, "[s]cientists independent of the registrants should conduct regulatory tests of GBHs that include glyphosate alone, as well as GBH-product formulations."
-56 - 90.
-The researchers also call for greater inclusion of GBHs in government-led toxicology testing programs: - [A] fresh and independent examination of GBH toxicity should be undertaken, and . . . this re-examination be accompanied by systematic efforts by relevant agencies to monitor GBH levels in people and in the food supply, none of which are occurring today.
-The U.S. National Toxicology Program should prioritize a thorough toxicological assessment of the multiple pathways now identified as potentially vulnerable to GBHs.57 - 91.
-The researchers suggest that, in order to fill the gap created by an absence of government funds to support research on GBHs, regulators could adopt a system through which manufacturers fund the registration process and the necessary testing:
+91. The researchers also critique the current practice of regulators who largely rely on "unpublished, non-peer reviewed data generated by the registrants" but ignore "published research because it often uses standards and procedures to assess quality that are different from those codified in regulatory agency data requirements, which largely focus

+92. The researchers also call for greater inclusion of GBHs in government-led

+[A] fresh and independent examination of GBH toxicity should be undertaken, and . . . this re-examination be accompanied by systematic efforts by relevant agencies to monitor GBH levels in people and in the food supply, none of which are occurring today.
+The U.S. National Toxicology Program should prioritize a thorough toxicological assessment of the multiple pathways now identified as potentially vulnerable to GBHs.60 government funds to support research on GBHs, regulators could adopt a system through which manufacturers fund the registration process and the necessary testing: